-13. OTHER BUSINESS: Mayor Chartier reported on a meeting he and Councilmember Johns attended with the Annabella Irrigation Company.
-The irrigation company is proceeding with plans to pipe the canal, with designs completed and work potentially starting on the upper 900 feet before water flows in April, and then continuing from the lower end in October if Bureau of Reclamation funding is received.
+14. OTHER BUSINESS: Mayor Chartier reported on a meeting hosted by the Annabella Irrigation Company that he and Councilmember Johns attended.
+The irrigation company is proceeding with plans to pipe the canal, with designs completed and work potentially starting on the upper 900 feet before water flows in April and then continuing from the lower end in October if Bureau of Reclamation funding is received.